lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

 * __Refactoring:__ A library author shall guarantee that clients are not required to use exceptions for control-flow in their applications.
-As shown below, this can be done by replacing exceptions with specific control-flow structures, such as the ``case`` statement along with pattern matchings.
+As shown below, this can be done by replacing exceptions with specific control-flow structures, such as the ``case`` statement along with pattern matching.
 This refactoring gives clients more freedom to decide how to proceed in the event of errors, defining what is exceptional or not in different situations.

   ```elixir
   # Rather, use control-flow structures for control-flow.